Vani Jairam

-Vani Jairam (born Kalaivani; 30 November 1945 – 4 February 2023) was an Indian playback singer in South Indian cinema.
-She is fondly referred to as "Meera of modern India" Vani's career started in 1971 and has spanned over five decades.
-She did playback for over one thousand Indian movies recording over 10,000 songs.
+Vani Jairam (born Kalaivani; 30 November 1945 – 4 February 2023) was an Indian playback singer in Indian cinema.
+She is fondly referred to as the "Meera of modern India" Vani's career started in 1971 and has spanned over five decades.
+She did playback for over one thousand Indian movies recording over 20,000 songs.
 In addition, she recorded thousands of devotionals and private albums and also participated in numerous solo concerts in India and abroad.

 Renowned for her vocal range and easy adaptability to any difficult composition, Vani has often been the choice for several composers across India from the 1970s until the late 1990s.
-She has sung in several Indian languages (19 languages), such as Kannada, Tamil, Hindi, Telugu, Malayalam, Marathi, Odia, Gujarati, Haryanvi, Assamese, Tulu, Kashmiri, Bhojpuri, Marwari, Urdu, Konkani, Punjabi and Bengali languages.
+She has sung in several Indian languages languages including Kannada, Tamil, Hindi, Telugu, Malayalam, Marathi, Odia, Sanskrit, Gujarati, Haryanvi, Assamese, Tulu, Kashmiri, Bhojpuri, Marwari, Urdu, Konkani, Punjabi and Bengali languages.

-Vani won the National Film Awards for Best Female Playback Singer three times and also has won State Government awards from the states of Odisha, Andhra Pradesh, Tamil Nadu and Gujarat.
+Vani is the youngest artist to be awarded the "Sangeet Peet Samman".
+She won the National Film Awards for Best Female Playback Singer three times and also has won State Government awards from the states of Odisha, Andhra Pradesh, Tamil Nadu and Gujarat.
 In 2012, she was honored with the Filmfare Lifetime Achievement Award – South for her achievements in South Indian film music.
 In July 2017 she was honored with the Best Female Singer at the NAFA 2017 event at New York City.

+She was well versed in various forms of music, including Carnatic, Hindustani, thumri, ghazal and bhajan.
+Apart from singing, she was also a songwriter, composer and painter.

 Early life and education

-Vani was born as Kalaivani in Vellore in Tamil Nadu, in a Brahmin family of classically trained musicians as a fifth daughter in a family of six daughters and three sons.
-Her parents Duraisamy Iyer–Padmavathi, trained under Ranga Ramunaja Iyengar, enrolled her in his classes where he taught her a few Muthuswami Dikshitar kritis.
-Later she was given a formal Carnatic training under the guidance of Kadalur Srinivas Iyengar, T. R. Balasubramanian and R. S. Mani.
+Vani was born as Kalaivani in Vellore in Tamil Nadu, in a classically trained musicians family, as a fifth daughter in a family of six daughters and three sons.
+Her parents, Duraisamy Iyer and Padmavathi, trained under Ranga Ramunaja Iyengar and enrolled her in his classes, where he taught her a few Muthuswami Dikshitar kritis.
+Later she was given formal Carnatic training under the guidance of Kadalur Srinivas Iyengar, T. R. Balasubramanian, and R. S. Mani.

 Vani was glued to the Radio Ceylon channel and was attracted to Hindi film songs to the extent that she used to memorize and reproduce the entire orchestration of the songs that used to repeatedly play on the Radio.
-At the age of 8, she gave her first public performance at the All India Radio, Madras.
+At the age of 8, she gave her first public performance at All India Radio, Madras.

 Vani did her schooling at Lady Sivasamy High School, Chennai.
 She then graduated from the Queen Mary's College, Chennai.
-Post her studies, Vani was employed with the State Bank of India, Madras and later in 1967, she was transferred to the Hyderabad branch.
+Post her studies, Vani was employed with the State Bank of India, Madras, and later in 1967, she was transferred to the Hyderabad branch.